 - Your code succeeded through all stages of your pipeline.
-Results appear in Executions.
+Results appear in pipeline executions.

 - Your pipeline failed and what caused the failure.
-Key errors appear in Dashboards.
+Key errors appear in pipeline dashboards.

 Using the Smart Pipeline Templates

 To save time when you create a pipeline that natively builds, tests, and deploys your application, use the smart pipeline templates.
-Each template asks you several questions, and creates a pipeline based on how you answer the questions.
+Each smart pipeline template asks you several questions, and creates a pipeline based on how you answer the questions about: